nadeemsangrasi/milestone-4-assign/README.md

-# Milestone 4 assignment  - Multi-Page Blog and E-Commerce Platform
+# Milestone 4 assignment E-Commerce with Authentication,SSR and SSG

 This milestone encompasses two significant projects: